Red Light Therapy for COPD - A New Hope in Respiratory Care

 Key Features to Look for in an Effective COPD Device

-Your device should be able to provide the therapeutic range of red and near-infrared light.
-It should provide red light at around 610–660 nm and near-infrared light at around 810, 830, 850, and 1064 nm.
-Such wavelengths are proven to stimulate therapeutic effects in your body, alleviate inflammation, and stimulate cellular rehabilitation.
+1) Specific Wavelengths: Your device should provide red light at around 610–660 nm and near-infrared light at around 810, 830, 850, and 1064 nm.

 Total Spectrum Devices: Tailored Red Light Therapy for Respiratory Health